All data is current as of 2013, unless otherwise noted.

 Branch of government: executive

-The Kansas Board of Indigents’ Defense Services (BIDS) is a statewide, state-funded commission administratively housed in the state’s executive branch.
+The Kansas State Board of Indigents’ Defense Services (BIDS) is a statewide, state-funded commission administratively housed in the state’s executive branch.
 The Board itself is composed of nine members, each selected by the governor (with consent of the senate).

 BIDS has a central administrative office responsible for overseeing and implementing its policies.
 BIDS’ authority at the trial level, however, is limited to felonies and appeals.